|Sts. Peter & Paul Catholic Church

 After Father Vasques, we were served by Father Jack Herron, Father Don Cote, Father Bert Miller and Father Al

 Allamaras.
-Father Samuel Ezeibekwe, our current priest, has been with us a number of years, first when he served the
+Father Samuel Ezeibekwe, was with us a number of years, first when he served the parishes of Michigan

-parishes of Michigan and Bechyne and now serving the Tri-Parishes of Pisek, Lankin and Bechyne.
+and Bechyne and then, beginning in 2005, serving the Tri-Parishes of Pisek, Lankin and Bechyne.
+Fr.
+Samuel died

 |Sts.
 Peter & Paul Cemetery